A look at common objections to direct indexing

 But with computer-generated statements and tax statements, advisors find that large holdings are not actually burdensome.
 In any case, direct indexes rarely include all the holdings in the underlying index.
 Most direct indexes are just a representative sample of the index holdings, say 50 to 150 stocks.
 It’s less fuss and less expensive.

-Don’t you need to be rich to invest in a direct index?
-For most investors, the practical minimum is around $100,000.
+Response: Don’t you need to be rich to invest in a direct index?
+There’s some truth to this.
+Right now, the practical minimum is around $100,000.
 Anything less, and it becomes difficult to own all the shares in the index in the right proportion — think about Google, which trades at around $1,200 / share.
-At $100,000, that’s 1.2% of your portfolio, so there’d be no way to own, say, a 1.8% Google position.
-But more and more custodians, like Apex Clearing, FolioFn, and DriveWealth, let investors buy securities in increments of 1/1000 of a share.
-This makes direct indexes accessible to investors with as little as $100.
+If you invested $10,000 in an index, one share would be 12% of your portfolio, which is likely way more than you want.
+But last week, Schwab announced that it would support fractional shares, joining innovative smaller custodians like Apex Clearing, FolioFn and DriveWealth.
+Fractional shares let investors buy securities in increments of 1/1000 of a share.
+Together with the $0 commissions recently offered by all the major custodians, fractional shares make direct indexes accessible to investors with as little as $100.

 So what is stopping investors from adopting direct indexes?
 Mainly, familiarity and availability.
 It took index funds years to come into their own, and it will take time for direct indexes to do the same.
 But the benefits to investors make the long-run success of direct indexes pretty much inevitable.